 She reported experiencing a sensation of incomplete evacuation and used her fingers to remove the stool manually.
 Also, she complained of difficulty with urination and intermittent incontinence.

 By understanding the conditions, her doctors were able to quickly diagnose and subsequently treated her without surgery.
 Should your anal fissure not respond to other treatments, your doctor may recommend an anal sphincterotomy.
 An anal sphincterotomy involves creating a small incision in the anal sphincter to relax the muscle, allowing the anal fissure to heal better.

 When Should Surgery for Anal Fissures Be Considered?

 For most people, anal fissure usually takes 1 to 2 weeks to heal.
 However, in cases where the anal fissure does not heal or persistently returns, you may need to undergo surgery.

 Surgery is recommended for chronic anal fissure.
-This is especially if other treatments such as changing your diet and using laxatives fail to work.
-Lateral Internal Sphincterotomy (LIS) is generally considered to be the most effective treatment for anal fissures, with more than 90 per cent of people experiencing good results in the long run.
+This is especially so if other treatments such as changing your diet and using laxatives fail to work.
+Lateral Internal Sphincterotomy (LIS) is generally considered the most effective treatment for anal fissures, with more than 90 per cent of people experiencing good results in the long run.